 CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION Online Registers, updated quarterly (see item 3.4), would provide faster and greater transparency than current annual reports.
 Standard templates will be published for use by local governments.
 Simpler Strategic and Financial Planning (item 6.2) would also improve the budgeting process.
-6.2 Simplify Strategic and Financia al Planning T in the Local Government Financial Having clear information about the finances of local government is an important part of enabling informed public and ratepayer engagement and input to decision-making.
-The framework for financial planning should be based around information being clear, transparent, and easy to understand for all ratepayers and members of the public.
-In order to provide more consistency and clarity across the State, it is proposed that greater use of templates is introduced to make planning and reporting clearer and simpler, providing As above Generally Supportive.
+6.2 Simplify Strategic and Financi al Planning 1 Requirements for plans are outlined in the Local Government Financial Management and Administration Regulations.
+There is also the Integrated Planning and Reporting (IPR) framework.
+While many councils successfully apply IPR to their budgeting and reporting, IPR may seem complicated or difficult, especially for smaller local governments.
+As above Generally Supportive.

 CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION Local governments would be required to adopt a standard set of plans, and there will be templates published by the DLGSC for use or adaption by local governments.
-It is proposed that the plans that are required are: • Simplified Council Plans that replace existing Strategic Community Plans and set high-level objectives, with a new plan required at least every eight years.
-These will be short-form plans, with a template available from the DLGSC • Simplified Asset Management Plans to consistently forecast costs of maintaining the local government's assets.
-A new plan will be required at least every ten years, though local governments should update the plan regularly if the local government gains or disposes of major assets (e.g. land, buildings, or roads).
-A template will be provided, and methods of valuations will be simplified to reduce red tape • Simplified Long Term Financial Plans will outline any long term financial management and sustainability issues, and any investments and debts.
-A template will be provided, and these plans will be required to be reviewed in detail at least every four years • A new Rates and Revenue Policy (see item 6.3) that identifies the approximate value of rates that will need to be collected in future years (referencing the Asset Management Plan and Long Term Financial Plan) - providing a forecast to ratepayers (updated at least every four years) • The use of simple, one-page Service Proposals and Project Proposals that outline what proposed services or initiatives will cost, to be made available through council meetings.
+It is proposed that the plans that are required are: Simplified Council Plans that replace existing Strategic Community Plans and set highlevel objectives, with a new plan required at least every eight years.
+These will be short-form plans, with a template available from the DLGSC Simplified Asset Management Plans to consistently forecast costs of maintaining the local government's assets.
+A new plan will be required at least every ten years, though local government gains or disposes of major assets (e.g. land, buildings, or roads).
+A template will be provided, and methods of valuations will be simplified to reduce red tape Simplified Long Term Financial Plans will outline any long term financial management

+CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION and sustainability issues, and any investments and debts.
+A template will be provided, and these plans will be required to be reviewed in detail at least every four years A new Rates and Revenue Policy (see item 6.3) that identifies the approximate value of rates that will need to be collected in future years (referencing the Asset Management Plan and Long Term Financial Plan) - providing a forecast to ratepayers (updated at least every four years) The use of simple, one-page Service Proposals and Project Proposals that outline what proposed services or initiatives will cost, to be made available through council meetings.
 These will become Service Plans and Project Plans added to the yearly budget if approved by council.
 This provides clear transparency for what the functions and initiatives of the local government cost to deliver.
 Templates will be available for use by local governments.
-6.3 Rates and Revenue Policy 222 27 1000.
-9010 1
+POSITION 6.3 Rates and Revenue Policy